Güllü Solak MBACP Psychotherapist & Counsellor

 Training, qualifications & experience

 I hold post graduate qualifications in Existential Counselling and Psychotherapy and engaged in further professional studies.
-I am currently in the process of completing a Doctorate in Existential Counselling and Psychotherapy.
+I am currently in the process of completing a Doctorate Degree in Existential Counselling and Psychotherapy.

 I have had eight years of clinical and theoretical training in mental health, counselling and psychotherapy field.